 This is likely to mean that you must remain on the register and continue to pay any fees required in your home state.

-2.2 Practice rights and restrictions
+3.2 Practice rights and restrictions

-- to practise anywhere in the UK with practice rights similar to those of a solicitor of England and Wales,
+- to practise anywhere in the UK with practice rights similar to those of a solicitor of England and Wales

-- to administer oaths and declarations in England and Wales and to use the title 'Commissioner for Oaths',
+- to administer oaths and declarations in England and Wales and to use the title 'Commissioner for Oaths'

-- to provide reserved instrument activities, including reserved conveyancing services (subject to certain limits – see Restrictions on reserved legal activities below),
+- to provide reserved instrument activities (subject to certain limits – see ‘Restrictions on reserved legal activities’ below)

 - to provide reserved probate services (subject to certain limits – see below)

-- to provide litigation and advocacy services, together with the ability to acquire a higher courts qualification in order to exercise rights of audience in the higher courts (subject to the conditions referred to below),
+- to provide litigation and advocacy services, together with the ability to acquire a higher courts qualification in order to exercise rights of audience in the higher courts (subject to the conditions referred to below)

-- to do publicly funded work in England and Wales, subject to securing a legal aid contract,
+- to do publicly funded work in England and Wales, subject to securing a legal aid contract

-- to become a member of the Law Society (the representative body for solicitors) and to vote and stand for office in Law Society elections.
+- to become a member of The Law Society (the representative body for solicitors) and to vote and stand for office in Law Society elections.

-Restrictions on Practice: reserved legal activities
+Restrictions on practice: reserved legal activities

 Although you are permitted to carry on the reserved legal activities referred to above, these are subject to the following restrictions:

-Litigation – You are entitled to provide advocacy services before courts and tribunals in England and Wales (other than before the higher courts, unless you have a higher courts qualification), and to conduct litigation, but in each case you must be instructed together with a solicitor or barrister who is entitled to undertake that activity.
+- Litigation – You are entitled to provide advocacy services before courts and tribunals in England and Wales (other than before the higher courts, unless you have a higher courts qualification), and to conduct litigation, but in each case you must be instructed together with a solicitor or barrister who is entitled to undertake that activity.
 The solicitor or barrister may be a member of your own firm.

-Part 3: SRA regulation
+Part 4: SRA regulation of RELs

-3.1 What Authorisation entitles you to do
+4.1 What authorisation entitles you to do

-Regulations 9 and 10 of the SRA Authorisation of Individuals Regulations set out what authorisation as an REL entitles you to do and the limitations on the ways in which you are permitted to practise certain types of work; reserved legal activities, immigration, claims management and financial services.
+Regulations 9 and 10 of the Authorisation of Individuals Regulations set out what authorisation as an REL entitles you to do and the limitations on the ways in which you are permitted to practise certain types of work; reserved legal activities, immigration, claims management and financial services.

-- as an in-house lawyer employed by a non-authorised individual, business or organisation,
+- As an in-house lawyer employed by a non-authorised individual, business, or organisation.

-- in an authorised body – ie a law firm which has been authorised by us as an authorised body.
+- In an authorised body – ie a law firm which has been authorised by us as an authorised body.
 You may practise in an authorised body as:

-- a sole practitioner,
+- a sole practitioner

-- a manager (ie as a partner, if the firm is a partnership, as a member, if the firm is an LLP, or as a director if the firm is a company), or as an interest holder in the firm,
+- a manager (ie as a partner, if the firm is a partnership; as a member, if the firm is an LLP; or as a director, if the firm is a company), or as an interest holder in the firm

 - an employee.

-- as a non-authorised individual in a non authorised business or organisation provided that you do not carry on reserved legal activities.
+- As a non-authorised individual in a non-authorised business or organisation, provided that you do not carry on reserved legal activities.

-Part 4: Compliance with the SRA Standards and Regulations
+Part 5: Compliance with the SRA Standards and Regulations

-Other key conduct requirements
+5.1 Other key conduct requirements

 All authorised bodies must be covered by professional indemnity insurance in accordance with the SRA Indemnity Insurance Rules.
 Broadly speaking, the required cover is:

-- at least £3 million for any one claim in respect of an LLP, a limited company or a partnership in which one or more of the partners is a limited company or LLP, and
+- at least £3 million for any one claim in respect of an LLP, a limited company, or a partnership in which one or more of the partners is a limited company or LLP, and

 - at least £2 million for other types of authorised body.